iAmScienceMan/retardibot/README.md

 ## 🌟 What is RetardiBot?

-RetardiBot is a feature-rich Discord bot designed specifically for the "Femboy Retardia" server.
+RetardiBot is a feature-rich Discord bot designed specifically for the "Retard Land" server.
 Combining practical utilities with advanced AI capabilities, it enhances server interactions while keeping things fun and engaging.

 ## ✨ Features